Skip to content

 Visiting Sigiriya in the Middle of the Day

-Sigiriya Rock is a 200-meter exposed granite formation in the Sri Lankan lowlands.
+Sigiriya Rock is a 200-metre exposed granite formation in the Sri Lankan lowlands.
 At midday in the dry season it reaches 38–45°C on the open rock face with no shade on the upper section.
-Tourists who arrive at 10am for the climb regularly turn back from heat exhaustion.
+Tourists who arrive at 10am regularly turn back from heat exhaustion.
 The correct time: 6:30–7:30am.
-The rock is cool, the light is extraordinary, and the fortress is nearly empty of other visitors.
-Set your alarm.
+The rock is cool, the light is extraordinary, and the fortress is nearly empty.

 🏛️